-The length of a ship is a major limiting factor to its ability to utilize a turning basin since the entire ship's length must be able to maneuver within the circle.
+The length of a ship is a major limiting factor in its ability to utilize a turning basin since the entire ship's length must be able to maneuver within the basin.
 This is especially true considering that water is dynamic, with currents, waves, and wind that can make maneuvering vessels less controllable.
-For this reason, the industry standard for turning basins is to provide 20% of the ships length on either side as a buffer to prevent vessels from grounding and colliding.
+For this reason, the industry standard for turning basins is to provide for an additional 20% of the ships length on either side as a buffer to prevent vessels from grounding and colliding.
+Although there have been no documented collisions or allisions to date, this project by its nature will provide a general level of safety for vessels transiting the system.